 Let’s apply the steps of how to spot an online scam that I’ve mentioned above and see why Wealthy Affiliate is a legitimate training and mentoring community and NOT a scam:

 1. You can join for free, no credit card is required, only an email address

 2. This is an established and trusted company founded in 2005 in Canada that evolves and innovates faster than the industry.
 You can check Google for the reviews, there are plenty of them.

-3. You can stay a Free member as long as you wish and try Premium services for your first 7 days.
+3. You can stay a Free member as long as you wish and try Premium services if the training and community suits your style.

 4. Free “Getting Started” training explains in detail how to make money online through the business model of affiliate marketing.

 5. You can promote any affiliate offers you choose to help your target audience.
 You are not required to promote Wealthy Affiliate.